HEnquist/camilladsp/backend_coreaudio.md

 ## Introduction
 CoreAudio is the standard audio API of macOS.
-In the current version of CamillaDSP, CoreAudio is supported via the [CPAL cross-platform sound library](https://github.com/RustAudio/cpal).
+In the current version of CamillaDSP (v0.6.0 at the time of writing), CoreAudio is supported via the [CPAL cross-platform sound library](https://github.com/RustAudio/cpal).

 ## Capturing audio from other applications